Business Competencies Courses

 Leading Change

-This 1-day training is designed to be a practical, hands-on road map to help participants to quickly develop strategies for assessing the change readiness within the organization.
-This training offers exercises, handouts, assessments, and structured experiences as applications to be used on the job.
-As a result of the training, participants should be able to identify the key internal and external forces causing change in organization, develop an integrative model for leading people through emotional and environmental changes to lead a more effective leadership role.
+This 1-day training is designed to be a practical, hands-on roadmap to help participants quickly develop strategies for assessing change readiness within the organization.
+This training offers exercises, handouts, assessments, and structured experiences as applications for use on the job.
+As a result of the training, participants should be able to identify the key internal and external forces driving change in an organization and develop an integrative model for leading people through emotional and environmental changes to assume a more effective leadership role.

 As a result of attending this course, participants should be able to: